Melodi Grand Prix Junior 2014

 The Melodi Grand Prix Junior 2014 was Norway's thirteenth national Melodi Grand Prix Junior for young singers aged 8 to 15.
 It was held in Oslo Spektrum, Oslo, Norway and broadcast live by the Norwegian Broadcasting Corporation (NRK).
 It was hosted by Margrethe Røed and Tooji.

-The winner was 13-year-old Mathea-Mari with the song "#Online", but didn't go to Junior Eurovision.
+The winner was 13-year-old Mathea-Mari with the song "#Online", but did not go to Junior Eurovision.